Are Your Safety Instrumented Systems Proof Tests Effective?

 Many people assume that a proof test of a safety function is 100% effective.
-Depending on the test used, this may very well be wrong.

 A weak proof test design can impact the effectiveness of a safety function significantly, which can be shown through the average Probability of Failure on Demand (PFDavg) calculations.